Skip to main content

 • Understand what a food system is and the main forces of change.

-• Interpret the main problems arising from current food systems in terms of Planetary Health.
+• Interpret the main problems arising from current food systems in terms of planetary health.

 • Understand the main current trends and projections in the evolution of food production.